AymanSulaiman/pokeFastAPI/README.md

 * Mage.AI - `localhost:6789`

 ## Data file format
-* The first gen pokemon are stored in a parquet file as a parquet file uses efficient data compression and encoding scheme for fast data storing and retrieval.
+* The pokemon pokemon are stored in a parquet file as a parquet file uses efficient data compression and encoding scheme for fast data storing and retrieval.
 With DuckDB, we can load the data via it's own SQL accent/dialect and query the data directly whilst it's in memory.

 ## How the data was initally collected and exported
 ```python